Street trading licences

 - use pushchairs

-Pavement or street displays can also cause clutter and untidiness that could damage the area.
-We licence pavement or street display on pavements, streets and other public open spaces to balance the needs of businesses, pedestrians and traffic.
+Street displays can also cause clutter and untidiness that could damage the area.
+We licence street displays on pavements, streets and other public open spaces to balance the needs of businesses, pedestrians and traffic.

 Obstructing the highway under the Highways Act 1980, section 143, and section 149 is an offence.
 The term highway includes roads, streets, footpaths, paved and pedestrianised areas.
 The legislation allows local councils to licence schemes on the public road to protect the public.